test-kitchen/test-kitchen/README.md

 the node provides a service that you expect to be available, without looking at how that service was implemented.
 This is necessarily service-specific - for our MySQL example this would mean connecting to the running database and executing database queries.
-You might use Cucumber to implement these tests.
+If you add a `features` directory with Cucumber features underneath the kitchen directory then test-kitchen will run these after converge to verify the service behaviour.

-* You can also ignore the service functionality and make assertions about the packages installed on the server and the file paths created.
-These tests are normally less useful than the black box tests, but are easier to write.
-You would probably use `MiniTest::Spec` to implement these tests.
+* You can also ignore the service functionality and make assertions about the state of the server (packages installed on the server and the file paths created).
+These tests are normally less useful than the black box tests, but are probably easier to get started with if you haven't written tests before.
+If you use minitest-chef-handler then your `MiniTest::Spec` examples will be run following the converge in the report handler phase of the Chef run.

 * *<<< Add Cucumber feature example here >>>*
 * *<<< Add MiniTest::Spec example here >>>*